noblockhit/sbNative/README.md

   - `getTerminalOutputs`.
 Returns the terminal output content recorded while the function was running, and the result from the function in a tuple.
     (TerminalOutput,FunctionResult)
     <span style="color:red">***WARNING: THIS FUNCTION ALLOCATES THE RESULT TO YOUR DRIVE AND NOT MEMORY.
 PRINTING MAY BE VERY SLOW, DO NOT EVER USE IN PRODUCTION WITH HIGH WORKLOADS.***</span>

+  - `timer`.
+A simple decorator for timing the execution time of a function or method.
+    Brags about the `ilog` function. (:

+  - `tPlotArgs` Enums or "Flags" to sort after the execution times of the functions or the arguments passed to the function.

+  - `timePlotter` Works the same way as the `timer` decorator, tho it returns an object and the decorator is the function `timePlotter.time`.
+  The major difference is the ability to plot the times on a matplotlib graph.
+You can sort the time or arguments with the Enums from `tPlotArgs`.
+  The reverse kwarg may only reverse the x axis.
+  The arguments or keyarguments that are supposed to be displayed on the plot have to be passed into the `trackArgs`/`trackKwargs` parameters.
+For args, these have to be the indicies of the argument, for kwargs the name of the keyword-argument.
+  Decorate the function to be tracked with the `timer` method, and plot them with the `show` one.
+  You may not use the same instance on multiple functions, otherwise, an error will be raised.

+## Chapter 2: runtime utilities
+All of the neccessary dependencies are located or imported in the `runtimetools.py` file.

+  - `getPath` Retrieves the path of the file it has been called in.
+Returns a `Path` object from the built-in `pathlib` module.

+  - `globaliseAllSubitems` Adds all the subitems of a module or folder containing a `__init__.py` file to the global scope, do not ever use this function if you are not desperate, the IDE wont recognise its behaviour.

+  - `execWithExcTb` Extends the built-in `exec` function, tho shows the exceptions when one is raised, with the appropriate format.

+  - `castToTypeHint` <span style="color:red">***NOT IMPLEMENTED COMPLETELY YET.***</span>

+  - `safeIter` Allows iteration and removal of items inside the iterable simultaneously.